 ** Critical Note: Brown Dog Foundation does not currently offer approvals by phone.
 If the animal's life is in immediate danger, you, as the licensed professional, must decide how to proceed.
 The fact that you provide treatment does not automatically generate an approval from Brown Dog.

-We can "fast-track" our process in most cases (a 1-day response when all parties cooperate fully and immediately).
 The typical process takes anywhere from 2-5 business days, depending upon the requirements of treatment and, most importantly, the cooperation of the pet owner and doctor.

 The Brown Dog Process: